fingon/sssmemvault/CONVENTIONS.md

     - use 'err' for errors

-- use latest Go version style
+- use latest Go version style and libraries

 - use latest Go conventions

   - use maps.Copy to copy map contents, and maps.Clone to make new copy

+  - use slices.Copy to copy slice contents, and slices.Clone to make new copy

   - use 'any' instead of 'interface{}'